elementalsecurity/sec-arch/05_frameworks_and_standards/threat_modeling_methodologies.md

 # Threat Modeling Methodologies Comparison: STRIDE vs. PASTA vs. LINDDUN

 Threat modeling is a critical activity in secure architecture and secure development lifecycles (SDLC).
 It helps identify, evaluate, and prioritize potential threats to systems, applications, and data before exploitation occurs.
-The three most prominent methodologies—**STRIDE**, **PASTA**, and **LINDDUN**—offer structured approaches based on different threat perspectives.
+The three most prominent methodologies like **STRIDE**, **PASTA**, and **LINDDUN** offer structured approaches based on different threat perspectives.

 ---